CBIIT/ccdi-devops/terraform/aws/modules/config-recorder/README.md

 # Usage

-The ratio of resources defined in this module and the target accounts for the resources to be provisioned into is a 1:1 ratio.
-It is advised to use the `count` terraform meta argument to conditionally create the resources in the module when the target tier is `dev` or `stage`.
+# Usage

+As a best practice, consider using the values of `nonprod` or `prod` for the argument passed to the module called `env`, rather than providing the `terraform.workspace`.
+See examples for more information.

 ## Module Template